lsst/meas_algorithms/doc/lsst.meas.algorithms/creating-a-reference-catalog.rst

     butler query-datasets --collections refcats REPO

-For LSST staff using ``lsst-dev``, see the `Reference catalogs policy <https://developer.lsst.io/services/datasets.html#reference-catalogs>`_ in the Developer Guide for additional policy about adding reference catalogs to the common repo.
+For LSST staff using ``lsst-devl``, see the `Reference catalogs policy <https://developer.lsst.io/services/datasets.html#reference-catalogs>`_ in the Developer Guide for additional policy about adding reference catalogs to the common repo.